nicklockwood/layout/README.md

 }
 ```

-Action expressions are treated as strings, and like other string expressions they can contain logic.
-Note, however, that the logic inside an action is executed when the layout is updated, *not* when the action is invoked.
-This is useful if you wish to toggle the action between different methods, depending on some state, e.g.
+Action expressions are treated as strings, and like other string expressions they can contain logic to produce a different value depending on the layout constants or state.
+This is useful if you wish to toggle the action between different methods, e.g.

 ```xml
 <UIButton touchUpInside="{isSelected ? 'deselect:' : 'select:'}"/>